Father with children,

 - Ambiguous Disorder: Most of the main cast, most notably Jason and Marvin.

-- Jason is heavily implied throughout Act 1 to be somewhere on the autism spectrum, most likely Asperger's Syndrome.
+- Jason is heavily implied throughout Act 1 to be somewhere on the autism spectrum.
 He is highly intelligent for his age, but is unsure how to act in social situations, tends to fixate on specific interests, and in the revival, is shown covering his ears and looking quite distressed in one of the many scenes in which his parents yell at each other.

 - Marvin (and to a much lesser extent, Whizzer and possibly Trina) shows many signs of various personality disorders, though none of them perfectly fit any one DSM diagnosis.